JoelRSimpson/g13/README.md

 Connect your device, then run ./g13d, it should automatically find your device.

-If you see output like
+If you see output like the following things are good.
+If you see any kind of [error] (especially "/dev/uinput doesn't grant write permissions") you may need to run with sudo.
+This output also shows you which name the keys on the G13 have, and what keys you can bind them to.

     Known keys on G13:
     BD DOWN G1 G10 G11 G12 G13 G14 G15 G16 G17 G18 G19 G2 G20 G21 G22 G3 G4 G5 G6 G7